Nadeeshana-Lahiru/PlatformIO-with-WOKWI-Simulation/README.md

 ---

-# 💡 Example Project: LED blink with Command from Serial Monitor Input
+# 💡 Example Project: LED control with Command from Serial Monitor Input

 To test this setup, I simulated a simple **LED Control via Serial Monitor** project.